World Poetry Day: Parkinson’s, marriage and grief

 Prep: Cook: Serves:

-We catch up with the winner of our first ever Parkinson’s poetry competition, Catherine Strisik, about how her entry helped her grieve for her husband – and why she wouldn’t let Parkinson’s take away the man she fell in love with
+To mark World Poetry Day, Catherine Strisik – winner of Parkinson Life’s 2019 poetry competition – shares how writing poetry helped her to grieve for her husband and why she wouldn’t let Parkinson’s take away the man she fell in love with

 We are delighted to announce that the winner of our Parkinson’s poetry competition is Catherine Strisik for her poem ‘Circular Green Metal Hairbrush with Missing Bristles and Worn Rubber Handle’ – an honest and moving depiction of Parkinson’s, her marriage and grief.